Māngere Inlet

 Mangere Inlet is an arm of the Manukau Harbour, the southwestern of the two harbours of Auckland, New Zealand and itself an arm of the Tasman Sea.
 The inlet lies between the Auckland isthmus and South Auckland, and has a size of 6.6 km2 and a catchment of 34.5 km2, being considered to extend to just west of Onehunga (including where the Port of Onehunga is now situated).
 It is an environment highly modified by land reclamation and human uses, with the northern shoreline especially affected.
 However, the inlet also acts as a natural sedimentation sink, thus being especially at risk of contamination.

+Geography

 It is surrounded by the suburbs of Te Papapa, Southdown, Westfield, Ōtāhuhu, Māngere East, Favona, and Māngere Bridge.
 The narrowest point on the Auckland isthmus is at Ōtāhuhu, where the coast of the Māngere Inlet is a mere 1200 m from the Otahuhu Creek, which ultimately feeds into the Hauraki Gulf.

 The Māngere Bridge crosses the western end of the inlet where it joins the main body of the Manukau Harbour.
 At this point the inlet is about 750 m wide.
 The Waikaraka Cycleway also travels along the northern shoreline of the inlet.

 Ngarango Otainui Island is situated in the inlet at the eastern end near Ōtāhuhu.